petersilv/tableau-bridge-linux/ansible/README.md

-# Tableau Bridge for Linux - Instance
+# Tableau Bridge for Linux - Ansible

-This part of the repository provides the resources required to deploy Tableau Bridge on a Linux machine using Ansible.
+Deploy Tableau Bridge on a Linux machine using Ansible.

 ## Prerequisites